peteroupc/peteroupc.github.io/betadist.md

 <a id=Exact_Simulation_of_Continuous_Distributions_on_0_1></a>
 ## Exact Simulation of Continuous Distributions on [0, 1]

 The beta distribution is one case of a general approach to simulating continuous distributions with support on the interval [0, 1], and this with arbitrary precision, thanks to Bernoulli factories.
-This general approach can sample an `n`-bit binary expansion of a number following that continuous distribution, and is described as follows:
+This general approach can sample an `n`-digit expansion (of an arbitrary radix) of a number following that continuous distribution, and is described as follows:

 1. Create a "geometric bag", that is, an "empty" uniform random number also known as a "u-rand".
 2. As the geometric bag builds up a uniform random number, accept the number with a probability that can be represented by Bernoulli factories, or reject it otherwise.
 As shown by Keane and O'Brien <sup>[**(2)**](#Note2)</sup>, this is possible if and only if the probability function, in the interval [0, 1]&mdash;